ellennickles/xphoto-s23/week1/README.md

     - Jumper wires
     - Sensor(s) with which you have previous experience or are excited to use (but no buttons or toggle switches!)
     - Resistors and other components required for use with sensor(s) (check The Shop bins!)
-    - The [ITP/IMA Equipment Room (ER)]( https://itp.nyu.edu/er/) (NYU login required) has some Arduinos and accessories available to check out
+    - The [ITP/IMA Shop](https://shop.itp.io/) has some Arduinos and accessories available to check out
 - Install the following apps:
     - [Arduino IDE v2.0 or later](https://www.arduino.cc/en/software) (older versions should also work)
 - Install and test your Arduino: